Useful Information on Fowey for your Stay

 Is a very good Indian restaurant and takeaway located on Fore Street opposite Albert Quay.
 Open every day from 5 pm to 9.30 pm except Friday and Saturday when it stays open until 10 pm.
 (01726 833594) and sunnyspice.com.

-A little more sophisticated – this is a hotel with a restaurant offering a more upmarket menu.
+A little more sophisticated – this is a new Cornish Coastal Kitchen offering a more upmarket menu.
 This has a lovely terrace right on the water’s edge.
-Opening hours are a little strange such that all afternoon dining/drinks are not permissible which in our opinion is a desperate waste of a fantastic venue.
+Opening hours are 8am -10.30 am for Breakfast (Mon-Sun).
+Lunch 12pm-2.30pm (Thurs- Sat).
+Sun 12pm – 5pm.
+Dinner 5.30pm-9pm (Thurs – Sat).
+It is a little strange that all afternoon dining/drinks are not offered, which, in our opinion, is a desperate waste of a fantastic venue.
 (01726 833302)

 Haveners

-A bar and grill offering all-day bistro-type fare and coffees.
+A bar and grill offering all-day bistro-type fare and coffee on the Town Quay.
 It is open for breakfast in the summer.
 (01726 834591)

 Brown Sugar

-Another good option for breakfast, sandwiches or a lighter lunch when eating in has recommenced.
+Another good option for breakfast, sandwiches or a lighter lunch is located in Trafalgar Square opposite Richard’s.

 Fowey Fish and Chips